 – How to get to Pulhapanzak waterfall

 The walk takes an easy 15 minutes through teensy local towns up in the mountains.
 Alternatively, you could ask the bus to drop you off nearer the centre of San Buenaventura, from where you can get a moto (motorbike taxi) to Pulhapanzak Waterfall for another 20 lempiras.
 To return, just head back to the main road to flag down a bus.

-Relax with a Honduran craft beer
+6. Relax with a Honduran craft beer

 The craft beers cost 65 lempiras for 12oz, but be warned that is also an additional 18% tax which the menu doesn’t mention.
 Cheeky!
 It was one of the first gringo-targeted accommodation options ever set up on the lake, so it’s somewhat legendary amongst the traveller population in Honduras.

-Stroll around the Finca el Paraíso Coffee Plantation
+7. Stroll around the Finca el Paraíso Coffee Plantation

 This is a finca-turned-ecopark that is a lovely place for a 1 or 2 hour stroll around nature, and to see how coffee plantations are set up in Honduras.
 There are also some springs on-site.
 Entry costs 50 lempiras.

-Harvest knowledge with a coffee tour
+8. Harvest knowledge on a coffee tour

 It’s $49 USD, which seems a little steep to us, so since we’d already experienced several coffee tours before at the far more reasonably-priced fincas in Colombia’s coffee region, we gave it a miss.

 Where to eat in Peña Blanca